2025 in climate change: Measurements and statistics

-Global average surface temperatures, shown here for each January since 1940, reached a record high temperature of 1.75 °C in January 2025 despite the Earth being in a La Niña (regional cooling) phase.
+Global average surface temperatures, shown here for each January, reached a record high temperature of 1.75 °C above its pre-industrial reference period during January 2025 despite the Earth being in a La Niña (regional cooling) phase.

 Global sea ice reached a new all-time minimum in early February, and remained below the previous record of February 2023 for the rest of the month.

 Hansen et al. (2025) wrote that the IPCC had underestimated aerosols' cooling effect, causing it to also underestimate climate sensitivity (Earth's responsiveness to increases in greenhouse gas concentrations).
 In what Hansen called a Faustian bargain, regulation of aerosols improved air quality, but aerosols' cooling effect became inadequate to temper the increasing warming effect of greenhouse gases—explaining unexpectedly large global warming in 2023-2024.

 Scientists in the field of extreme event attribution have concluded that in virtually all countries and territories around the world in a one-year period beginning in May 2024, human-caused global warming has increased the number of days of extreme heat events over long-term norms.

+In 2025, growth in solar, wind and other low-carbon electric power exceeded the overall growth in demand for electricity, reducing reliance on fossil fuels and helping to curb greenhouse gas emissions.

+15 December: an article published in the Copernicus Programme's Earth System Science Data presented a GloSAT global surface air temperature dataset based on marine air temperature observations rather than the sea surface temperature measurements typically used.
+GloSAT extended back to the 1780s, earlier than 1850 covered by previous datasets.